-If your Wireless Clients support the WPS connection method, this Wi-Fi Protected Setup Wizard can be used to initiate a wireless connection between this device and Wireless clients with a simple click of the WPS button.
-The Wi-Fi Protected Setup Wizard is specially designed to assist basic network users with a simple, step-by-step set of instructions to connect wireless clients to this router using the WPS method.
+If your Wireless Clients support the W-Fi Protected Setup (WPS) connection method, this WPS Wizard can be used to initiate a secure wireless connection between this device and wireless clients with a simple click of the WPS button.
+The Wi-Fi Protected Setup Wizard is specially designed to assist basic network users with a simple, step-by-step set of instructions to connect wireless clients to this router securely using the WPS method.